The Excel SUBSTITUTE Function

 Substitute Function Examples

-The spreadsheets below provide four examples of the Excel Substitute Function.
+Column B of the spreadsheet below shows four examples of the Excel Substitute Function.

 |1||abab||=SUBSTITUTE( A1, "a", "X" )|